 Students with verifiable disabilities who require alternate formats of college publications should contact the Vice President of Student Services at (323) 953-4000 ext.
 2460.
 The college will provide information in alternate text formats upon request in the timeliest manner possible.

-The catalog and schedule of classes are available on the college website at lacitycollege.edu.
+The catalog and schedule of classes are available on the college website at https://lacitycollege.edu/Academics/Classes/Class-Schedules

 LOS ANGELES CITY COLLEGE